seanshoffman/python-build-cli-planner-app/tasks.md

 Then find the function `add_reminder()`.
 It takes the string inputted by the user.
 Before opening the CSV file, create a `PoliteReminder` object from the `text` variable.
 Save it in a variable `reminder`.
 Then, in the call to `writerow()`, replace `text` with `reminder.text`.

 ### Intermediate test
-Run `make` in the root directory and add some reminders.
+Test your app (see Readme) and add some reminders.
 You should notice that all of them consist of your prefix string and some placeholder text, forgetting your input.

-This is the disadvantage of inheriting from a normal class: although its docstring specified that children should override a property or a method, it cannot enforce them to do so.
-In the next module we will see how to fix this, but first, let's fix the app.
+This is the *disadvantage* of inheriting from a normal class: although its docstring specified that children should override a property or a method, it cannot enforce them to do so.
+In the next task we will see how to fix this, but first, let's fix the app.

 ## Task two - Overriding properties from base class